FlatLands: Generative Floormap Completion From a Single Egocentric View: Background Related Work

+\paragraph{Image inpainting and outpainting via generative models.} Classical inpainting methods propagate structure into missing regions via PDE-based diffusion and exemplar matching~\cite{Bertalmio2000Inpainting,ChanShen2001CDD,Telea2004FMM}.
+Modern approaches are predominantly learned \eg LaMa~\cite{Suvorov2022LAMA} couples large receptive fields (Fourier convolutions~\cite{Chi2020FastFourier}) with adversarial training, while partial convolutions~\cite{Liu2018PartialConv} build on the U-Net backbone~\cite{Ronneberger2015UNet} by masking convolutional updates.
+Related ideas also appear beyond natural images, including occupancy inpainting for 2D grid maps~\cite{wei2021occupancyinpainting}.
+Outpainting (image extrapolation) extends content \emph{beyond} observed boundaries and is typically less constrained than interior-hole inpainting, since boundary conditions are available only along the crop edge~\cite{Wang2019WideContextExtrapolation,Yang2019VeryLongOutpainting}.
+Recent learned outpainting methods explicitly target this regime, emphasizing semantic consistency and diversity~\cite{Cheng2022InOut,Li2022ContextualOutpainting}.
 A complementary line of work treats in and outpainting as \emph{conditional generation} under missing evidence.
 Context encoders~\cite{Pathak2016ContextEncoders} introduced learned context completion, while diffusion-based inpainting methods such as RePaint~\cite{Lugmayr2022RePaint} and broader pixel-space diffusion models~\cite{ho2020denoising,Nichol2021ImprovedDDPM,Hoogeboom2023SimpleDiffusion,song2021scorebased} enforce conditioning via per-step masking.
 This masked-conditioning interface has since become standard in large-scale generators that support inpainting and outpainting~\cite{ramesh2022hierarchical, Rombach2022LDM, Podell2024SDXL, BFL2025FluxKontext, Peebles2023DiT}.
 For explicitly multi-modal completions, posterior-sampling mechanisms such as Probabilistic U-Net~\cite{kohl2018probunet}, hierarchical probabilistic inpainting~\cite{rahman2023cvpr}, and conditional flow matching or rectified flows~\cite{Lipman2023FlowMatching,Liu2023RectifiedFlow,cfm} provide principled ways to sample diverse outputs consistent with the observation.
 Here, by computing an observed BEV floormap, the binary BEV floormap completion task is effectively an \emph{outpainting} problem on \textit{binary metric grid maps} rather than RGB texture synthesis.